17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Fish Creek Park

-With over 80 kilometres of both paved and unpaved trails, the park is also one of the best places to go hiking in Calgary.
-Mountain biking, and, in winter, cross-country skiing and snowshoeing are also popular options.
+Plenty of activities await visitors at Fish Creek Provincial Park, including swimming, kayaking, fishing, and birdwatching.
+With over 80 kilometres of both paved and unpaved trails, the park is also one of our favorite places to go hiking in Calgary.
+Mountain biking, and, in winter, cross-country skiing and snowshoeing are also popular options at the park.

 Fort Calgary